aashilbr/ntnu-masteroppgave/mission_planner/README.md

 - Number of faces between the point and the POI (meaning: can we see the POI?)
 - Distance between point and POI
 - Angle between point and defined inspection direction of the POI

+## PyMesh

+This module uses PyMesh.
+We compile PyMesh from source.
+Be aware that you need approximately 12GB of RAM to compile PyMesh.